 We are told in the video that Denis Avey observed what the Nazis were doing to destroy the Jews and other victim groups.
 Avey allegedly learned this at the Auschwitz III camp where the Jews and the British POWs were working in factories.
 There are no photos of Auschwitz III shown; instead we see lots of recent footage of the Auschwitz II camp, aka Birkenau.
 You can read about the Auschwitz III camp, aka Monowitz, here.

-This afternoon I tried to buy a copy of Denis Avey’s book at my local Barnes and Noble store.
-I was told that the book had not been published yet and it would not be available until July.
+I tried to buy a copy of Denis Avey’s book at my local Barnes and Noble store, but I was told that the book had not been published yet.
+It will not be available until July.
 So I went online and located a website that has an excerpt at http://www.telegraph.co.uk/culture/books/8391302/Denis-Avey-The-Man-Who-Broke-Into-Auschwitz.html

 There was a sign with that cruel promise: Arbeit macht frei – “Work sets you free”.
 This was Auschwitz III-Monowitz.

 This is a huge mistake by Denis Avey.
 This sign was not on the Auschwitz III Monowitz gate, but rather on the Auschwitz main camp gate, as shown in the photo below.

 Denis Avey stayed for two nights in the barracks of the Auschwitz III camp.
 The barracks are shown in the photo below.